Is Eyeliner Bad for Your Eyes? Keep Makeup From Harming Your Health

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-“If the mascara or eyeliner itself is old, this increases chances that bacteria or fungus have contaminated it.
-If any of this gets introduced directly into the eye, you could end up with a serious eye infection,” she says.
+“If the mascara or eyeliner is old, this increases the chances that bacteria or fungus have contaminated it.
+If any of this gets introduced directly into your eye, you could end up with a serious eye infection,” she says.

-One way to remind yourself to get rid of older makeup products is to use a permanent marker or sticker label with the date you should discard them.
+One super simple way to remind yourself to get rid of older makeup products?
+Use a permanent marker or sticker label with the date you purchased them or should throw them out.

-Some of these ingredients act as preservatives, stabilizers or anti-caking agents, but they can also irritate skin or are associated with cancer risk in large quantities.
+It’s important to pay attention to the ingredient label on your makeup.
+For example, kohl, a product used to enhance eye makeup in other countries, is linked to lead poisoning in children.
+Other ingredients to avoid include talc, BHA (butylated hydroxyanisole), urea, sulfates and phthalates, Dr. Sood-Mendiratta says.
+Some of these ingredients act as preservatives, stabilizers or anti-caking agents, but they can also irritate skin or are associated with cancer risk in large amounts.

-Many women like to apply eyeliner along the inside of their eyelids.
-However, this practice, sometimes referred to as “waterlining,” blocks the oil glands that secrete oils that protect the cornea.
-This practice also can introduce bacteria directly into the eye.
+Love to apply eyeliner along the inside of your eyelids?
+If you’re a fan of this technique (sometimes referred to as “waterlining”), you should know that this blocks the oil glands that secrete oils that protect your cornea.
+It also can introduce bacteria directly into the eye.

-A small, pilot study found that particles from pencil eyeliner applied inside the eyelids can contaminate the eye, though when this did happen, the particles were cleared away by the eye within a couple hours.
-Researchers concluded that this could be problematic for contact lens wearers and people with dry eye syndrome or sensitive eyes.
+A small, pilot study found that particles from eyeliner applied inside the eyelids can contaminate the eye.
+Although when this happened, the particles were cleared away by the eye within a couple hours, researchers concluded that this could cause problems for contact lens wearers and people with dry eye syndrome or sensitive eyes.

 Yes, glitter in your makeup can add sparkle to your eyes, but it can also flake off and add sparkles in your eyes — causing redness and irritation.

-“Not only can glittery eye shadow exacerbate chronically dry eyes; glitter is another common cause of corneal irritation and infection,” Dr. Sood says.
+“Not only can glittery eye makeup exacerbate chronically dry eyes, glitter is another common cause of corneal irritation and infection,” Dr. Sood-Mendiratta says.

-If you have a history of allergies or just have extra sensitive eyes, Dr. Sood says it’s a good idea to use hypoallergenic eye makeup.
-Look carefully at the labels to find products designed for sensitive eyes, as they are less likely to be irritating.
-You can find all-natural, allergen-free cosmetics at larger drug stores.
+If you have a history of allergies or have extra sensitive eyes, Dr. Sood-Mendiratta says it’s a good idea to use hypoallergenic eye makeup.
+Look closely at labels to find products designed for sensitive eyes, as they are less likely to be irritating.
+You can find all-natural, allergen-free cosmetics at larger drug and department stores.

-If part of your regimen is to use an eyelash curler, do so on clean, dry lashes before you use mascara.
+If you use an eyelash curler, do so on clean, dry lashes before you use mascara.
 Also, make certain the curler’s rubber is soft and not stiff and cracking.

-You might feel tempted to save time this way while rushing to work or heading out to meet friends.
-However, a sudden tap on the brakes or bump in the road could cause you to slip and poke or scrape your eye with the mascara brush or other makeup tool.
+You might feel tempted to save time while rushing to work or heading out to meet friends by applying mascara between stoplights.
+However, a sudden tap on the brakes or bump in the road could cost you.

-“A mascara wand or applicator can scratch the eye and cause a corneal abrasion, which would need evaluation and treatment by an ophthalmologist,” Dr. Sood says.
+“A mascara wand or applicator can scratch your eye and cause a corneal abrasion, which would need evaluation and treatment by an ophthalmologist,” Dr. Sood-Mendiratta says.

 Make an appointment to see your ophthalmologist if you continue to experience:

-You may have a corneal abrasion or infection that requires medical treatment, Dr. Sood says.
+You may have a corneal abrasion or infection that requires medical treatment, Dr. Sood-Mendiratta says.